Knotx/knotx/README.md

 This kind of repository connects with an external server to fetch templates.

-To specify where the remote instance is, please configure the `url` parameter.
+To specify where the remote instance is, please configure the `domain` and `port` parameters.

 ### Using command line arguments and environment variables